Probing Geometrical NSI at the DUNE experiment: Results

 \subsection{Experimental setup and numerical analysis details}

-We consider a liquid Argon Detector similar to what is proposed by the DUNE collaboration -power The GLoBES package~\cite{Huber:2004ka, Huber:2007ji} has been used to simulate the DUNE setup.
-The values of interaction cross-sections, energy resolutions, efficiencies, backgrounds, and systematic errors are taken from the DUNE collaboration~\cite{DUNE:2021cuw}.
-These include Geant-simulated neutrino fluxes, cross-sections included from GENIE, and smearing matrices and post-smearing efficiencies to calculate the expected event rates.
+{We consider a 40~kiloton liquid argon detector similar to what is proposed by the DUNE collaboration.
+The experimental setup is simulated using the GLoBES package~\cite{Huber:2004ka, Huber:2007ji}.
+In doing so, the neutrino fluxes, interaction cross-sections, energy resolutions and smearing matrices, selection efficiencies, backgrounds, and systematic errors are taken from the DUNE collaboration~\cite{DUNE:2021cuw}.
+The event rates generated using the above inputs are used for our statistical analyses. }

 The systematic uncertainties include normalization errors arising primarily from uncertainties in the fluxes and cross-sections (2\% for appearance signal channels, 5\% for disappearance signal channels, and more for the various background channels.)
 The presence of a near detector to estimate the unoscillated event rates is assumed implicitly, which results in the values of these errors being at the level of a few percent.